AdobeDocs/marketo.es-ES/help/marketo/product-docs/demand-generation/forms/form-actions/configure-form-progressive-profiling.md

    ![](assets/image2014-9-15-12-3a31-3a29.png)

-1. Establezca **Perfiles progresivos** a **Habilitado**.
+1. Establecer **Perfiles progresivos** hasta **Habilitado**.

    ![](assets/image2014-9-15-12-3a31-3a47.png)

 1. Bien, ahora vamos a configurarlo.
-Vaya a **Detalles del campo**.
+Ir a **Detalles del campo**.

    ![](assets/image2014-9-15-12-3a31-3a55.png)

-1. Arrastre y suelte todos los campos que formen parte del conjunto de perfiles progresivos.
+1. Arrastre y suelte todos los campos que forman parte del conjunto de perfiles progresivos.

    ![](assets/image2014-9-15-12-3a32-3a3.png)